hdtodd/WP_433/README.md

 WP_433 is an Arduino microcontroler program for transmitting weather sensor data to an rtl_433 server via 433MHz (ISM band) radio transmission.
 It is a redevelopment into the rtl_433 ISM-band wireless remote sensor system of the earlier [WeatherStation](https://github.com/hdtodd/WeatherStation) code.
 That system relied upon a USB-serial connection to a host computer whereas WP_433 transmits over the ISM band and so does not require an ongoing connection to a host computer.

+WP_433 uses the [omnisensor](https://github.com/hdtodd/omnisensor_433) protocol to encapulate data from multiple types of sensors into a single message.
+That protocol allows for multiple formats for messages, so the WP_433 system can be easily adapted to other types of sensors.

 ## Components

 WP_433 was developed with the Arduino Uno, but it should be compatible with other microcontrollers that are supported by the Arduino IDE.
-The components supported in the code in this repository include:
+The sensor components supported in the code in this repository include:

-*  The Arduino Uno R3
-*  A 433MHz transmitter (or other ISM-band transmitter appropriate for your locale)
 *  The MPL3115 temperature/barometer sensor
 *  The Adafruit DHT20-ADT20 temperature/humidity sensor
 *  Multiple DS18B20 thermal sensors